Samsung/tizen-docs/docs/application/web/guides/multimedia/media-controller.md

 ```

 You will receive the information about the ability changes in every active media controller server.
-To receive the information only from selected servers, call `subscribe()`.
+To receive the information only from selected servers, call `subscribe()`:

 ```javascript
 var mcClient = tizen.mediacontroller.getClient();